elucidata/ogre.js/docs/snapshots.md

 # Snapshots / Undo

 A simple way to facilitate undo in your app is to add an onChange listener to the cursor (or dataset) you'd like to make undoable and keep a list of snapshots.
-Since Dataset will return a clone of the data when calling `.get()` you're assured that the snapshots won't be mutated.
+Since ogre will return a clone of the data when calling `.get()` you're assured that the snapshots won't be mutated.

 A naive implementation might look something like this: